aws/amazon-documentdb-odbc-driver/docs/user/microsoft_excel_support_win.md

 * Open a blank workbook in Microsoft Excel.
 * Click on **Data** > **Get Data** > **From Other Sources** > **From ODBC**
 * Select the desired data source.
 For improved performance you may want to enter a query directly in **Advanced options** and limit the results returned.
-For example `SELECT * FROM sampleDB.IoT`.
+For example `SELECT * FROM sampleDB.IoT LIMIT 10000`.
 Click **OK**.
 * For `AWS IAM Credentials`, `Identity Provider: Azure AD` or `Identity Provider: Okta connetions`, select **Database** from the left menu and enter a **User name** and **Password**.
 For AWS Profile connections, Select **Default or Custom** from the left menu.
 Click **Connect**.
 * If you did not enter a query, select a table from list to load data preview; otherwise the preview will display automatically.
 Click **Load**.
 * The data will be loaded in the spreadsheet.